Haret Al Fawar

 Haret Al Fawar (حارة الفوار) is a village in Zgharta District, in the Northern Governorate of Lebanon.
-Its population is composed of Maronite Christians Sunni Muslims.
+Its population is composed of Maronite Christians and Sunni Muslims.

 The village is located on a foothill of Terboul Mountain, surrounded by valleys.
 It stands 196 m above sea level.
 There's a mosque in the old section of the village.
 As well as a modern hall for Islamic occasions such as weddings and the celebration of Mawlid of the Islamic prophet Muhammad.
 More than 80% of its population are Muslims, and most are with AICP (Association of Islamic Charitable Projects).

 Etymology

 The village's name, which translates to "bubbling lane," originates from an old stream.

 History

 For the past 100 years, the village has been populated by three main families: Awik, Jalloul, and Tabbaa.
 During the Lebanese Civil War, from 1975 until 1990, the village witnessed much destruction due to bombardment from the war.
 As it was considered strategic with a good view of the surrounding areas.